 - Automated lint checking, cyclomatic complexity, and test coverage.

-Once we hand off, we provide the source code and Git repository to our clients for them to maintain or edit as they like.
-Simply put, we want to hand off our best.
+The PM is also the person who does a final check for a new feature and coordinates the QA tests once a build is finished.
+Once the team completes a project, we provide the source code and Git repository to our clients for them to maintain or edit as they like.

 It’s not enough to just work with people.
-With so many tools available, a PM’s role is also to find the one most suitable for tracking the project and facilitating efficient communication with our clients as well.
+With so many tools available, a PM’s role is also to find the most suitable one for project tracking and facilitating efficient communication with our clients as well.

 Our favourite is still Basecamp for non-tech consulting clients and internal projects.
-For technical clients and our internal development teams, we use the Github Issue Tracker with our in-house gitlo.co (available for free) and Trello.
+For technical clients and our internal development teams, we use the Github Issue Tracker that we’ve integrated into Waffle.io to have a Trello-like sprint overview.
+As a full company coordinating our developers’ workloads, we go back to the simplest tool: a spreadsheet scheduling developers for a specific project duration.

 At Oursky, we are passionate about products.
-We’re so passionate about our products we recognised good code alone is not enough.
-As we evolved from a 4-person team to a respected firm with over 40 staff, we recognised the need for an additional type of person: someone who could bring people together to do what they love, and to do it well.
+As we evolved from a 3-person team to a firm with 50+ staff, we recognized the need for an additional type of person: someone who could bring people together to do what they love, and to do it well.
 Actually, PM also stands for people manager.